Mauitron/StygianSift/README.md

 - **Colors not displaying**: Ensure terminal supports true color
 - **Performance issues**: Adjust search depth and preview settings

-Remember, in Stygian Sift, we don't just think outside the box.
+Remember, in StygianSift, we don't just think outside the box.
 We fold the box into a fancy hat and wear it!
 Why? because it looks snazzy.
 May your code be buggy in interesting ways, and may you always find that one file you swear you put somewhere "logical"!

 P.S.
 No refunds, exchanges, or soul-backsies.
 Apparently 1 Obol is far below minimum wage.
 All sales are final!

-P.P.S Stygian Sift is a work in progress.
+P.P.S StygianSift is a work in progress.
 Visual bugs are to be expected.